fmitchell259/mac_changer/README.md

 # mac_changer
-a very small program that will change the MAC address on macos.
+A very small program that will change the MAC address on macos.
+Must be run from the terminal.